hbowie/SoftDevBigIdeas-23/content/Make Problems Visible.md

 Body:

 Any software development project can be thought of as a series of problems to be solved.
-[Planning][plan] can help a [team][teams] anticipate problems, but the discovery and solving of problems is a process that continues over the life of the project.
+Planning can help a team anticipate problems, but the discovery and solving of problems is a process that continues over the life of the project.

 When a new problem is discovered, it's best to avoid the following sorts of dysfunctional behavior: